HandsOnDataViz/book/chart/design/README.md

 # Chart Design Principles
-*by [Jack Dougherty](../introduction/who.md), last updated February 26, 2017*
+*by [Jack Dougherty](../introduction/who.md), last updated March 7, 2017*

-A compilation of chart design principles from leading experts, illustrated with bad and good examples, and also citations and links to learn more.
+Spot the difference between good and bad charts, based on this compilation of design principles from leading experts, with citations listed below to learn more.

 1) Remember the **most important principle:** Find meaningful insights in your data, and create visualizations that help you tell these stories.
 All of the other details below are secondary.